Top Olympus investor sidelined in scandal probe

 LONDON One of the top foreign investors in Japanese group Olympus is frustrated at being sidelined by a company-appointed panel probing accounting shenanigans in one of Japan's worst corporate scandals and wants its voice to be heard.

-Southeastern Asset Management, which has seen around 65 percent wiped off the value of its five percent Olympus stake since last month, worries that foreign investors are being frozen out of an investigation into why at least $1.3 billion was spent on obscure acquisitions and fees.
+Southeastern Asset Management, which has seen around 65 percent wiped off the value of its five percent Olympus stake since last month, worries that foreign investors are being frozen out of an investigation into why at least $1.3 billion (834.8 million pounds) was spent on obscure acquisitions and fees.

 "I am a little concerned that the panel is not talking to shareholders -- because they haven't contacted us and we feel frustrated by that," Josh Shores, a London-based principal at the U.S. fund manager, told Reuters.